 When you’re enrolled in school, it can be easy to forget that you have student loans.
 But technically you are in a deferment period for your loans—and for most loans (with the exception of subsidized loans) interest is accruing even though you’re not making payments.

-Typically you will be required to start repayment when your grace period ends.
+Typically you will be required to start making student loan payments toward your repayment plan when your grace period ends.
 However, there are also cases when student loan deferment is a short-term solution for postponing payments until you are able to make them regularly again.

 A deferment is a period of time when you won’t be required to make payments on the principal and interest of your student loan.